Doug LaMalfa: Political positions

-LaMalfa has had a conservative voting record.
-During the 117th session of Congress, LaMalfa's voting record was in line with Joe Biden's stated position only 11.6% of the time.
+LaMalfa had a conservative voting record.
+During the 117th Congress, LaMalfa's voting record was in line with Joe Biden's stated position only 11.6% of the time.

 Abortion

 LaMalfa supported the overturning of Roe v.
 Wade.
 He called Roe v.
-Wade "partisan" and said it "does not represent the values of our country."
+Wade "partisan" and said it "does not represent the values of our country".
 LaMalfa voted in favor of the Born-Alive Abortion Survivors Protection Act.
 As of the 118th Congress, LaMalfa was given the rating of A+ by the Susan B. Anthony Pro-Life America.

+Bipartisanship

+LaMalfa was known for using State of the Union addresses to get one-on-one moments with presidents, regardless of political party, and make requests.
+After other Republican members of Congress loudly jeered Joe Biden's 2024 State of the Union address, LaMalfa had a three-minute conversation on the House floor with him.
+He was also known, according to The Washington Post, as an "affable, approachable and pragmatic lawmaker".

 Climate change

-Public statements made by LaMalfa have demonstrated a misinterpretation or misunderstanding of climate change.
-In a back and forth with Transportation secretary Pete Buttigieg, LaMalfa conflated the climate with the seasons.
-“This one called is autumn, sir”, he said in response to Buttigieg saying that we are already experiencing the effects of the climate changing.

-LaMalfa has said, "The climate of the globe has been fluctuating since God created it", and that the Book of Genesis disproves the scientific consensus on climate change, which he has called "bad science".
+LaMalfa said in 2012: "The climate of the globe has been fluctuating since God created it", and that the Book of Genesis disproves the scientific consensus on climate change, which he called "bad science".
 In 2017, he said, "I don't buy the idea that man-made activity is responsible."
 In 2018, amid wildfires, LaMalfa said, "I'm not going to quibble here today about whether it's man, or sunspot activity, or magma causing ice shelves to melt."
 He suggested the wildfires were due to poor land management by state and federal agencies.

 LaMalfa's February 2024 claim that cannot cause climate change—because it is only 0.04% of the atmosphere—was soon fact-checked as false and misleading, given the scientifically known strong effect of even small concentrations of that greenhouse gas on climate.